nixworks/public/news/2015/10/21/index.md

 _Context: Houthi, Taiz, Yemen, Yemeni Civil War (2015)_

 ### [According to a civilian vigilante, 20 people are killed after Boko Haram militants open fire on cars outside a village in Nigeria's restive northeast Borno state. ](/news/2015/10/21/according-to-a-civilian-vigilante-20-people-are-killed-after-boko-haram-militants-open-fire-on-cars-outside-a-village-in-nigeria-s-restive.md)
 Twenty people were shot dead by suspected Boko Haram gunmen Wednesday on a road outside a village in Nigeria&#x27;s northeast Borno state, local sources said.
-A large group of Boko Haram gunmen fleeing a military offensive on their camp in Nganzai district opened fire on four cars just outside Jingalta
+A large group of Boko Haram gunmen fleeing a military offensive on their camp in Nganzai district opened fire on four cars just outside Jinga...

 ### [The death toll from Tropical Storm Koppu that battered the Philippines' main island this weekend climbed to at least 39.
 Koppu forced more than 100,000 villagers into emergency shelters and destroyed rice fields ready for harvest. ](/news/2015/10/21/the-death-toll-from-tropical-storm-koppu-that-battered-the-philippines-main-island-this-weekend-climbed-to-at-least-39-koppu-forced-more-t.md)
 _Context: 2015 Pacific typhoon season, Philippines, Typhoon Koppu (Lando), emergency shelters, harvest, rice fields_